 Now you can meet in private and work in world class surroundings at Pacific Palms Property's latest development, Harbourside West Tower Serviced Offices, on the waterfront in downtown Port Moresby.
-Choose from a range of contemporary offices with modern, quality furnishings available on an hourly, daily or monthly basis at very reasonable rates.
+Choose from a range of contemporary offices with modern, quality furnishings available on an hourly, daily or monthly basis at very reasonable rules.
 There is 24 hour security with ample, safe, on-site basement parking for peace of mind.
-Our staff are well trained and ready to assist with efficient administrative support and the offices are supported with quality amenities for your convenience, including a modern kitchen, breakout areas, meeting and training rooms, reception services, printers, security and housekeeping, leaving you free to concentrate on your business.
-Harbourside West Tower Starley Esplanade, Port Moresby NCD, PNG Contact us on +675 313 7929; pacificpalmsproperty.com.pg ontact us on +675 313 7920 | pacificpalmsproperty.com.pg e: reception_servicedoffices@pacificpalmsproperty.com.pg facebook.com/PacificPalmsServicedOffices
+Our staff are well trained and ready to assist with efficient administrative support and the offices are supported with quality amenities for your convenience, including a modern kitchen, bresikout areas, meeting and training rooms, reception services, printers, security and housekeeping, leaving you free to concentrate on your business.
+Harbourside West Tower Stanley Esplanade, Port Moresby NCD, PNG Contact us on +675 313 7920 | pacificpalmsproperty.com.pg e: reception_servicedoffices@pacificpalmsproperty.com.pg facebook.com/PacificPalmsServicedOffices